Home TravelAsia Special experience: meeting a geisha or maiko in Japan

 Memoirs of a Geisha

-Memoirs of a Geisha is a historical, fictional novel, which was later made into a film.
-Steven Spielberg was the producer.
+Perhaps you have become curious about meeting a geisha after reading and/or watching Memoirs of a Geisha?
+Steven Spielberg produced the film adaptation of the book of the same name.
 The film has been both criticized and praised, winning several awards, including at the Golden Globes and Academy Awards.
-It plays just before World War II.
+It show the time just before World War II.

 The American author Arthur Golden is said to have spent at least five years researching before writing the book Memoirs of a Geisha.
 Quite a few mistakes were made in the filming.
 For example, the film was not shot in Kyoto and the environment seems busy, while this was not the case.